intrig-unicamp/P4-HH/README.md

 ## Tests

-As mentioned above for performing accruacy test to get F1 Score, Recall and Precision.
-There are two other tests which we can performed using file
+As mentioned above for performing accuracy test to get F1 Score, Recall and Precision.
+There are two other tests, which we can performed using the file
 ```results.py```.

 1. The first test can be performed to analyze the correlation between ```weighted IPG or Tau metric``` and ```Flow Size```.
 The following function can be